joeyorofino/bf528test/_projects/project_2_rnaseq.md

 nextflow run main.nf -profile singularity,local
 ```

-As always, remember to activate your conda environment containing nextflow and
+As always, remember to activate your conda environment containing nextflow before
-nf-test before doing any work.
+running your pipeline.

 ## Docker images for your pipeline